-I. Reading list:
+I. Reading list

 Several days before the workshop, students will receive a package of essential material to prepare before the seminar.
-They will in particular have the opportunity to go through the module structure, including the compulsory and optional reading list.
-Compulsory references include the case studies and fact sheets with questions.
+They will in particular have the opportunity to go through the workshop structure, including the compulsory and optional reading list.
+Compulsory references include the case studies and fact sheets with questions, as well as the relevant legal provisions.
 The purpose of this is to allow students to familiarize themselves with the topic and to think about practical issues before attending the workshop.
 The optional reading list, on the other hand, is intended to provide students and teachers with material for further research and in-depth analysis.
-Finally, students will also receive a document containing all the relevant legal provisions on the topic for reference during home reading and in-class discussion.
+Finally, students will also receive a document containing all the relevant legal provisions on the topic for reference during preparation and in-class discussion.

 II.
-Watching a film as introduction to the topic:
+Watching a film as an introduction to the topic

-A visual introduction is a good way for students to get a general understanding of the topic.
+A visual introduction is a good way for students to get a general understanding of the issue.
 The film will help them to: